daattali/beautiful-jekyll/aboutme.md

 ---
 layout: page
-title: About our User Group
+title: Cincinnati PowerShell UserGroup
-subtitle: Cincinnati PowerShell UserGroup
+subtitle: About Us...
 ---

 The Cincinnati PowerShell User Group (CincyPSUG) is a